Achievable logoAchievable logo

 • Time of the trade

-Wrap account fees are usually charged as asset under management (AUM) fees.
+Wrap account fees are usually charged as assets under management (AUM) fees.
 For example, a customer with a $100,000 account would pay an annual fee of $1,000 if their wrap account fee was 1% of AUM.

 Wrap accounts are considered investment advisory products and require financial professionals to be properly licensed as investment adviser representatives in order to sell them.
 This typically involves passing the Series 65 or Series 66 exams.